toddself/jquery.selectinator/README.md

 # jQuery.Selectinator

-The purpose of this plug-in is to allow people to select aribitrary elements within the DOM, and pull them out of the DOM, returning them in the selection order.
+This plugin allows you to designate a section of your DOM as an object-level clipboard -- that is defined elements contained as child nodes can be selected by clicking on them.
+When selected they are added to an internal clipboard.

-Allows you to select entire paragraphs, images, media elements, etc by just clicking on them.
-Allows you to prevent the default actions from occuring as well while the plug-in is active.
+When the user is finished, these items can be returned from the clipboard and the items themselves pulled from the DOM.

 ## Usage
 ```html